Strobesstrobes

 TL;DR

-• ✓Unlike SOC 2 or HIPAA, PCI DSS explicitly requires penetration testing.
-Requirement 11.4 names it directly.
+• ✓Unlike SOC 2 or HIPAA, PCI DSS names penetration testing outright.
+Requirement 11.4 is a prescriptive control an assessor checks directly.

-• ✓11.4.5 and 11.4.6 require segmentation controls testing, every 12 months for merchants and every 6 months for service providers.
+• ✓11.4.5 requires segmentation testing every 12 months for all entities; 11.4.6 requires it every 6 months for service providers.

-PCI DSS is the rare standard that does not make you guess.
-Where SOC 2 and HIPAA only imply testing, PCI DSS v4.0.1 Requirement 11.4 says it outright: you must perform internal and external penetration testing, on a defined cadence, using a documented methodology.
-There is no ambiguity about whether a pentest is required.
-The ambiguity, if any, is in getting the scope, frequency, and segmentation rules exactly right, because that is where assessors fail organizations.
+PCI DSS is the one standard on this list that does not make you read between the lines.
+The future-dated v4.x requirements became mandatory on 31 March 2025, and Requirement 11.4 says it plainly: perform internal and external penetration testing, on a defined cadence, using a documented methodology, and test your segmentation controls.
+There is no debate about whether a pentest is required.
+The debate, where there is one, is about getting scope, cadence, and the segmentation rules exactly right, because that is where assessors fail organizations.

-This post walks through Requirement 11.4 sub-requirement by sub-requirement, covers the v4.0.1 methodology and segmentation rules, explains the different cadences for merchants versus service providers, and defines what belongs in the cardholder data environment.
-If you are coming from v3.2.1, the changes are meaningful.
+This post walks 11.4 sub-requirement by sub-requirement, breaks out the methodology and segmentation rules, shows the different cadences for merchants versus service providers, scopes a card-not-present merchant concretely, shows what a segmentation test actually looks like at the command line, and maps findings to the sub-requirements a QSA ticks off.
+If you are coming from v3.2.1's 11.3, the renumbering is the least of the changes.

 Table of contents